Rambeboy/functor-network-bot/README.md

 The bot will:

-- Load accounts from data.txt
+- Load accounts from config.js
 - Process each account and its tokens
 - Perform daily check-ins
 - Show token expiration dates